 The Health Promotion Board (HPB) is continuing intensified HIV education in the workplace.
-The AIDS Business Alliance was set up in Singapore in November 2005 to champion HIV/AIDS education for workers and to advocate for a supportive and non-discriminatory working environment for HIV infected workers.
-The Alliance was formed by a group of businesses, and has representation from local and multinational companies and employees' and employers' unions.
+The AIDS Business Alliance (ABA) was set up in Singapore in November 2005 to champion HIV/AIDS education in the workplace, and to advocate for a supportive and non-discriminatory working environment for employees living with HIV.
+The members of the ABA represent both the private and public sector which include local and multinational companies as well as employees' and employers' unions.

-Together with the Alliance, the government has launched an enhanced workplace focused programme called WIDE - Workplace Infectious Disease
+Together with the ABA, the government has launched an enhanced workplace focused programme called WIDE - Workplace Infectious Disease Education.

-Education.
 In order to reduce the barrier (created by stigma towards the disease) HIV education is combined with other infectious diseases like Flu and TB.
 The WIDE Programme consists of talks, exhibits and a HR management folder (that provides key essential information on the prevention and management of infectious diseases in the work place).

-As part of our efforts to address the issue of HIV-related stigma and discrimination in the workplace, the Health Promotion Board (HPB), has partnered the Singapore National Employers Federation (SNEF) leveraging on their business affinity to role out the WIDE programme, and launch the revised SNEF HIV/AIDS Workplace Guidelines.
-This was the first time business leaders of workplaces came together to pledge their support for the guidelines and it was an important milestone of our work in HIV/AIDS education
+As part of our efforts to address the issue of HIV-related stigma and discrimination in the workplace, the Health Promotion Board (HPB), has partnered the Singapore National Employers Federation (SNEF) to leverage on their business affinity in the rolling out of the WIDE programme to companies, as well as to launch the revised SNEF HIV/AIDS Workplace Guidelines.
+This was the first time business leaders of workplaces came together to pledge their support for the guidelines, and was an important milestone of our work in HIV/AIDS education

-The SNEF Guidelines provides information on the epidemiology of HIV/AIDS in Singapore, our national HIV control programmes, and provides guiding principles on a variety of HIV-related issues, including workplace education, medical screening and confidentiality.
-The Guidelines also provides practical steps for developing and implementing workplace prevention and management of HIV/AIDS, tiered to allow progressive development of a comprehensive HIV/AIDS workplace program.
+The SNEF Guidelines provides information on the epidemiology of HIV/AIDS in Singapore, our national HIV control programmes, and also guiding principles on a variety of HIV-related issues, such as workplace education, medical screening and confidentiality.
+The Guidelines also provides practical steps for developing and implementing workplace prevention and management of HIV/AIDS, which is tiered to allow progressive development of a comprehensive HIV/AIDS workplace program.